nodejs/node/doc/api/deprecations.md

 Type: End-of-Life

-The `REPLServer.prototype.convertToContext()` API is deprecated and should not be used.
+The `REPLServer.prototype.convertToContext()` API has been removed.

 <a id="DEP0025"></a>
 ### DEP0025: require('sys')